kdave/btrfsmaintenance/README.md

 data around in big chunks.
 Here we use it to reclaim back the space of the underused chunks so it can be allocated again according to current needs.

-The point is to prevent some corner cases where it's not possible to eg. allocate new metadata chunks because the whole device space is reserved for all the chunks, although the total space occupied is smaller and the allocation should succeed.
+The point is to prevent some corner cases where it's not possible to e.g. allocate new metadata chunks because the whole device space is reserved for all the chunks, although the total space occupied is smaller and the allocation should succeed.

 The balance operation needs enough workspace so it can shuffle data around.
-By workspace we mean device space that has no filesystem chunks on it, not to be confused by free space as reported eg. by `df`.
+By workspace we mean device space that has no filesystem chunks on it, not to be confused by free space as reported e.g. by `df`.

 __Impact when active:__ Possibly big.
 There's a mix of read and write operations, is seek-heavy on rotational devices.
 This can interfere with other work in case